mui/material-ui/docs/src/pages/guides/api/api.md

 ### Spread

-Undocumented properties supplied are spread to the root element.
+Undocumented properties supplied are spread to the root element;
-For instance, the `className` property is applied to the root.
+for instance, the `className` property is applied to the root.

 Now, let's say you want to disable the ripples on the `MenuItem`.
 You can take advantage of the spread behavior: